MicrosoftDocs/quantum-docs/articles/tutorial-resource-estimator-chemistry.md

 In this tutorial, you will:

 > [!div class="checklist"]
-> * Combine and run multiple configurations of parameters as a single job.
+> * Clone a sample repository from GitHub.
 > * Use FCIDUMP files as argument parameters for chemical modelling and simulation applications.

 ## Prerequisites